 Monday August 14, 2006 Day 7

 Fortunately this morning I managed to retrieve the dinghy’s anchor and without an early morning dive.
 I left Koundouros, Kea at 0830.
-Although I was somewhat apprehensive to remove by myself the shore line and then rush back on Thetis and raise the anchor fast enough before she drifted near other boats it all went smoothly and without any mishap.
+Although I was somewhat apprehensive, I removed the shore line and then rushed back on Thetis and raised the anchor fast enough before she drifted near other boats.
+It all went smoothly and without any mishap.
 There was a very light breeze of 5-10 knots from anywhere between SW and NW.
 The sun was very hot.
 Since there was no chance of serious sailing I put up the tent and opened 40% of the headsail.
 We motor-sailed on and off in the calm sea for the 31.8 M to Grammata [37° 29.9' N 24° 53.4' E], Syros where we arrived at 1420.